-As Michael Caine reportedly once said "Now there's not a lot people who know that!"
+As Michael Caine reportedly once said, "Now there's not a lot of people who know that!"
 St Valentines remains have been lying around in Ireland's capital since 1836, given to Fr John Spratt by Pope Gregory XV as a token of esteem.

 Fr Spratt, while on one of his speaking tours, was in Rome Italy.
 His appearances attracted the creme de la creme of Italian society, who turned out to hear him speak.
 He received all sorts of praise, presents and tokens of esteem.
-One such token was presented to him by his holiness Pope Gregory XVI which were the remains of Saint Valentine.
+One such token was given to him by his Holiness Pope Gregory XVI which were the remains of Saint Valentine.

 The Arrival of St Valentine in Dublin

-On Fr Spratts return to Dublin on November 10, 1836, the remains were brought in an procession through the streets of Dublin to Whitefriar Street Church.
-Large crowds turned out to see the remains (nothing else to do in those days) where they were received by the Archbishop of Dublin.
+On Fr Spratts return to Dublin on November 10, 1836, the remains were brought in a procession through the streets of Dublin to Whitefriar Street Church.
+Large crowds turned out to see the remains (nothing else to do in those days) where the Archbishop of Dublin received them.

 The Rediscovery of St Valentine